Introduction to structural causal models in science studies

 # plot

-<- tidy(m_od_citations, conf.int = TRUE) %>%
+model_coefs <- tidy(m_od_citations, conf.int = TRUE) %>%

-model_coefs mutate(term = case_match(term,
+mutate(term = case_match(term,

 "rigour" ~ "Rigour",

-"open_dataTRUE" ~ "Open Data",
+"open_dataTRUE" ~ "Open data",

 "field" ~ "Field"))

-<- tibble(x = open_data_effect_on_citations,
+text_label <- tibble(x = open_data_effect_on_citations,

-text_label y = "Open Data",
+y = "Open data",

 label = "True effect")

-<- model_coefs %>%
+p <- model_coefs %>%

-p filter(term != "(Intercept)") %>%
+filter(term != "(Intercept)") %>%

 ggplot() +

-::geom_pointinterval(aes(estimate, term,
+ggdist::geom_pointinterval(aes(estimate, term,

-ggdistxmin = conf.low, xmax = conf.high), size = 5,
+xmin = conf.low, xmax = conf.high), size = 5,

 colour = base_col) +

-annotate("point", y = "Open Data", x = open_data_effect_on_citations,
+annotate("point", y = "Open data", x = open_data_effect_on_citations,

 colour = highlight_col, size = 8, shape = "|") +